pracheersrivastava/Cpp-Learning-Journey/README.md

 - **helloworld.cpp** – A simple program to print "Hello, World!".
 - **even-odd.cpp** – Determines whether a number is even or odd.
 - **calculator.cpp** – A basic arithmetic calculator supporting addition, subtraction, multiplication, and division.

+### Functions
+- **add-two-nums.cpp** – A simple program to input 2 numbers and find their sum.
+- **factorial-recursion.cpp** – Program to find factorial of a number using recursion.
+- **prime-number-check.cpp** – Program to check if a number is prime number or not.

 ### Loops
 - **factorial.cpp** – Prints the factorial for a given number.